 What Is The Spiritual Meaning Of The Spring Equinox?

 From a spiritual standpoint, the spring equinox ushers in a divine opportunity for reinvention.
-This seasonal passage symbolizes a transformation that’s felt on a personal and collective level.
-Think, tweaks to your appearance, attitude, and aesthetics.
+This seasonal passage symbolizes a transformation that’s felt on a personal and collective level, think tweaking your appearance, attitude, and aesthetics.

 Spring Equinox Rituals

 Where the winter solstice is spent quietly reflecting, resting, and meticulously planning your next moves, the spring equinox acts as a gateway to making all the changes through action. “[The spring equinox] is about excitement and initiation, boldness, and confidence.
-It’s a beautiful time to connect with what excites you, what projects or chapters you are ready to bring into your reality,” explains Maree.
+It’s a beautiful time to connect with what excites you, what projects or chapters you are ready to bring into your reality,” Maree previously disclosed to Bustle.
 Capitalizing on the fresh energy of the spring equinox involves letting go, appreciating change, and resetting the clock.

 Meditate on Changes In Nature